natcap/invest.users-guide/source/coastal_protection.rst

 12. Specify the Smoothing Percentage.
 The model requires this value in order to smooth the bathymetry profile.
 The default percentage is 5, but may need to be modified depending on the DEM.
 You may change this value by entering a new value directly into the text box.

-13. Specify the Profile Characteristics Spreadsheet.
-The model requires the user to specify information about their site for sediment size, tide elevation and habitats.
-A sample Profile Characteristics Spreadsheet will be supplied for you.
+13. Specify the Nearshore Waves Excel Table.
+The model requires you to specify information about your site for sediment size, tide elevation and habitats.
+A sample Nearshore Waves Excel Table will be supplied for you.

     Click |openfold| and path to the *InVEST/CoastalProtection/Input* data folder.
 Double left-click on the file *ProfileCharacteristics_WCVI.xls*.